-Where a copyright work is included in a database, copyright shall continue in that work as well as the separate database protections.
+Where a copyrighted work is included in a database, copyright shall continue in that work and the separate database protections.

 The protection of databases under Irish law expires 15 years from the end of the calendar year in which the making of the database was completed.